Your navigation menu is the menu that typically shows along the top header of your website.

 Menu item name |

-Once you have completed all necessary options, make sure to select 'show on menu' by clicking on the 3 dots next to this item in the menu.
-It does not set this by default in case you are still setting up your site, or that section of your menu.
+Ensure to select 'show on menu' by clicking on the three dots next to the item in the menu.
+This is not set by default to allow for further setup.

 Menu item name |

-Once you have completed all necessary options, make sure to select 'show on menu' by clicking on the 3 dots next to this item in the menu.
-It does not set this by default in case you are still setting up your site, or that section of your menu.
+Ensure to select 'show on menu' by clicking on the three dots next to the item in the menu.
+This is not set by default to allow for further setup.

 Menu item name |